-From Tuesday 4th January 2022, Kingston Quaker Centre will have a part time warden manager on site on working days.
+Kingston Quaker Centre now has a part time warden manager on site on working days.
 We invite you to drop in and say hello!

 Meetings for worship will be held at the Kingston Quaker Centre and online using Zoom.
-Our Sunday worship starts at 10 o'clock.
+Our Sunday worship starts at 10:30.
 You are welcome to join us in our worship at Kingston Quaker Centre or using Zoom.

 Please email email@example.com for more information.

 We meet for worship at Kingston Quaker Centre, Fairfield East, Kingston upon Thames, KT1 2PT.
-At the moment our meetings are socially distanced and are also held on Zoom.
 You are welcome to join in person or on Zoom:

 You may find it helpful to read Getting ready for Quaker worship if you’ve not attended before.

 You can read more about Quakers on the Quakers in Britain website.

 We have no creed, sacraments or priests and we try to live by the testimonies of Peace, Equality, Simplicity, Sustainability and Truth.
 More info

 The root and source of Quakerism is “Meeting for Worship”.
 We gather in a shared silence to seek a sense of connection with our inner selves, with each other and with the deepest truth.
 In the silence we open ourselves to the strength and guidance we need to live in the world today.
 Equality is fundamental and we search for “that of God” in everyone.
 More info